Maison entière

 Guest access:

 We live in the main house on the property, but you’ll have the tiny house, patio, the creekside trail and the entire back portion of the property all to yourselves.
-Kayaks (with paddles & life jackets) and river tubes are available for guest use at no charge and a signed waiver.
+Kayaks (with paddles & life jackets) and river tubes are available for guest use at no charge and for use at your own risk.
 Parking is right next to the tiny house.
-The creek is reached via a short path, and there is a lovely creekside sitting area; it can be slippery so use care.
-Adventure seekers only!
+The creek is reached via a short path, and there is a creekside sitting area; it can be slippery so use care.
+Adventure seekers only!!!
+This is not your typical vacation rental.

 Where you’ll be: